 Governance Essentials

-Before deploying AI in any school setting, establish:
+Before deploying AI in any school setting, establish a governance framework that addresses the full lifecycle of AI use.

 Policy Requirements